Kiyra-gjx/Kiyra-gjx/README.md

 ## 🚀 Who I Am

-I'm Shiro — a developer who cares about clean code, good architecture, and building useful tools.
+I'm Kiyra, also you can call me Shiina Mashiro — a developer who cares about clean code, good architecture, and building useful tools.

 I don’t just write code that works — I write code that lasts.